glorphindale/langohr.docs/articles/queues.md

 In order to receive messages, a queue needs to be bound to at least one exchange.
 Most of the time binding is explcit (done by applications).
 To bind a queue to an exchange, use the `langohr.queue/bind` function:

+{% gist 65bfdc7a550684f69174 %}

+The same example in context:

-{% gist %}
+{% gist eb464e4d29c167471c96 %}

 ## Subscribing to receive messages ("push API")

-To set up a queue subscription to enable an application to receive messages as they arrive in a queue, one uses the `langohr.consumers/subscribe` function.
+To set up a queue subscription to enable an application to receive messages as they arrive in a queue, one uses the `langohr.basic/consume` function that takes a *consumer*.
+Consumer is the name for subscription that the AMQP 0.9.1 specification uses.
+Consumers last as long as the channel that they were declared on, or until client cancels them (unsubscribes).

-Then when a message arrives, the message header (metadata) and body (payload) are passed to the handler:
+Consumers are identified by *consumer tags* and have a number of events they can react on:

+ * Message delivery handler
+ * Consumer registration confirmation handler
+ * Consumer cancellation handler

+### Message Delivery Handler

+This is the most important of the three.
+This handler will process messages that RabbitMQ pushes to the consumer.

 {% gist  %}

 The same example in context:

 {% gist %}

-Subscriptions for message delivery are usually referred to as <span class="note">consumers</span> in the AMQP 0.9.1 specification, client library documentation and books.
-Consumers last as long as the channel that they were declared on, or until  client cancels them (unsubscribes).

-Consumers are identified by <span class="note">consumer tags</span>.
+### Consumer Registration Handler

+This handler will be invoked when a confirmation (the `basic.consume-ok` method) arrives from RabbitMQ.
+This usually happens within milliseconds after registering a consumer.
+This handler is used relatively rarely.

+{% gist 6c6b276e4c1b271c7647 %}

+The same example in context:

+{% gist c6863ced2f85191a3758 %}

+### Consumer Cancellation Handler

+Consumers can be cancelled by RabbitMQ in some situations:

+ * When a consumer is cancelled via the RabbitMQ Management UI
+ * When the queue messages are consumed from is deleted

+This handler will react to *consumer cancellation notifications* when one of the aforementioned events happen.

+{% gist 42313535e32170afb6cf %}

+The same example in context:

+{% gist 7fe8bddba57a17edcae7 %}

+### Consuming Messages

+To start consuming messages, pass a consumer to the `langohr.basic/consume` function:

+{% gist c6362a702b2d25d0c0b5 %}

+The same example in context:

+{% gist bc9b18234778e538035d %}

+Then when a message arrives, the message header (metadata) and body (payload) are passed to the *delivery handler*.

+### Convenience Method

+The `langohr.consumers/subscribe` function starts a consumer that loops and processes messages forever:

+{% gist 7f764b28302df126d56d %}

+The same example in context:

+{% gist 4a03143b1c601ecf692a %}

+It will block the calling thread, so it is usually started in a separate thread.
+That thread should take care of handling I/O exceptions that may arise during the consumer's lifespan.

 ### Accessing message metadata

-The <span class="note">header</span> object in the example above provides access to message metadata and delivery information:
+The *header* object in the example above provides access to message metadata and delivery information:

  * Message content type
  * Message content encoding